 - Place your pointer in the graph area at one end of the value range that you want to view in more detail.

-Drag your pointer vertically to the other end of the range.
-This creates a gray region between two values on the Y-axis.
+Drag your pointer vertically to the other end of the range to create.
+The drag action creates a dim region between two values on the Y-axis.

 After you release the pointer button, the graph is redrawn using the Y-axis range that you selected.

 Optional: Change the horizontal resolution of the chart.